briandfoy/briandfoy.github.io/_posts/2024-12-21-indirect-measures-and-bad-conclusions.md

 People don't study interesting questions.
 They torture questions out of what they can study.

 Read some psychology studies.
-Are you surprised that the sample size is 73 people?
+Suppose a fictional, but representative study: Are you surprised that the sample size is 73 people?
 Are you surprised that they were all college students?
 Are you surprised they were paid to take part in the experiment?
+Do you know they are WEIRD (Western, Educated, Industrialized, Rich, and Democratic)?

-The study used 73 paid students because the research is at a school and those are the sorts of people who would show up to get $15.
-Actually, 80 students took part, but they removed seven outliers that adversely affected the *p* value.
-This is *selection bias*
+This fictional study used 73 paid students because the research is at a school and those are the sorts of people who would show up to get $15.
+Actually, 80 students took part, but they removed seven outliers that adversely affected the *p* value (*selection bias*), perhaps because the principal investigator is on the bubble with his department and needs more citations to get tenure, needs a new book deal, or is applying for a grant?

-That study might then predict what poor college students from that school might do, but that's about it.
+This study might then predict what poor college students from that school might do, but that's about it.
 And, it has to be students poor enough that they'll show up for $15 (or a gift card) instead of doing what people that age would normally do.
 Almost none of these sorts of studies are reproducible, even at other colleges, because most people aren't poor college students who need $15 more than they value doing anything else.

 Finally, why college students?
-The researchers didn't have to go far to find them or work that hard to include them.
+Because the researchers didn't have to go far to find them or work that hard to include them.
 In short, this sample is convenient.

-For what it's worth, I had friends in the psychology department in my undergraduate school and took part in some experiments to help them out, because why not?
+For what it's worth, I had friends in the Psychology department in my undergraduate school and took part in some experiments to help them out, because why not?
 But, I was also extremely poor in school.

 If you really want to dive into this, read about the fake results of the Stanford Prison Experiment.
 Some sources hold this up as an amazing result, but did anyone outside of a university not know that prison guards can be mean or abusive?
 Is anyone going to take that result and change anything?

 Did you know they had to cancel the experiment?
 Not many people talk about that.
-Did you know that the [principal researcher Philip Zimbardo faked the results to get the outcome he wanted](https://www.vox.com/2018/6/13/17449118/stanford-prison-experiment-fraud-psychology-replication), and he had a history of doing this?
+Did you know that the [principal researcher Philip Zimbardo faked the results to get the outcome he pre-ordained](https://www.vox.com/2018/6/13/17449118/stanford-prison-experiment-fraud-psychology-replication), and he had a history of doing this?
 The guards were instructed to be mean, and the prisoners played the roles of prisoners (literally doing improv theater), because people in psychology experiments act like they think you want them to act.
 Don't let lazy writers such as Malcolm Gladwell make you think otherwise.

 <div class="youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/qg5V-A3-qco?si=MoCAULYg1l-ZluFA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>

-Don't let this Bill Murray scene fool you.
+Don't let this Bill Murray scene fool you as mere comedy.
 Zimbardo perved on his graduate student and ended up marrying her.
 Also, consider that after the prison experiment had to shut down over ethical violations, Stanford did nothing and let Zimbardo keep his job without oversight or sanction.
-Let's also not forget this si the same school where Marc Tessier-Lavigne resigned as president after accounts of his research misconduct, including fake data and image manipulation, were widely reported?

 So yeah, that's what you are dealing with here.
 People measure things that no one cares about and hardly anyone will ever read because the money source doesn't care because there is almost no chance for downstream profit (or bankruptcy).

+And, let's not forget that Stanford also tolerated the fraud of president Marc Tessier-Lavigne until a freshman journalism student published a story.
+That is, a non-scientist, 17-year-old first-year student figured it out when none of the scientific community did.
+Well, that's not really fair.
+Everyone apparently knew, but people are going to people.
+Does anyone who wants to have a career going to put their boots on to fight the president of the university?

+And to be more fair, Stanford decided that it's rock-star president scientist had done nothing wrong and it was his team that threw him under the bus.
+Okay, sure, Stanford.
+Even if that's true, that's not how it should work.
+If it's your name on the paper, you are responsible no matter who did what.

 ## How are you measuring?